 The mission of the place

-This is a private project and a territorial project whose mission is to educate the general public about contemporary art.
-Through a route around the alleys, visitors will be able to discover the different techniques of urban art.
-An approach that aims to question the relationship with nature, to reveal all the imagination that the landscape contains.
-It is also about encouraging emerging artists by creating new places of artistic expression and reaching out to audiences.
+This is a private and associative project but also a regional project whose mission is to raise awareness of contemporary art among the general public.
+Through a journey through the alleys, visitors will be able to discover the different techniques of urban art and street art.
+An approach which aims to question the relationship with nature, to reveal all the imagination that the landscape contains.
+It is also about encouraging emerging artists by creating new places of artistic expression and meeting audiences.